absaju/4NL3_911Calls/README.md

 - `testing_data.csv` – Contains **73 data points** with **id and file_content** columns for model evaluation.

 Each row in the dataset corresponds to a single 911 call.
 The goal is to develop a model that accurately classifies calls into their respective emergency categories.

+## Baseline Models

+`baseline_models.ipynb` file contains two baseline models.
+It also contains code to get started with the challenge.
+For the baselines we have used two models, one using Majority Baseline and the next using logical regression.
+The models have achieved an accuracy of 0.56 and 0.53 respectively.
+Your challenge is to beat these baseline models.

+## Submission and Evaluation